AslanDing/AslanDing.github.io/_pages/about.md

 Research Experience
 ==================
-1. Human Mesh Recovery, recover human mesh from a single picture, from July,2019 to March,2021
+1. Human Mesh Recovery, recover human mesh from a single picture, from July 2019 to March 2021
-2. Explainable AI and Neural graph network, from January,2023 to Now
+2. Explainable AI and Graph Neural network, from January 2023 to Now

 Working Experience
 ==================
-1. AI and design, related to Android camera image processing, from July,2021 to January,2023
+1. AI and design, related to Android camera image processing, from July 2021 to January 2023

 Tools